rubenacevedo3/WaiterBot/README.md

 * Location 4 = (10,0) meters
 * Collision Distance = 0.1 meters

+## ROS Messages, Services, and Actions

+Messages:
+* sensor_msgs::LaserScan subscribing to the topic "/scan"
+* std_msgs::float32 subscribing and publishing to the topic "force"
+* geometry_msgs::Twist publishing to the topic "/mobile_base/commands/velocity"

+Services:
+(none)

+Actions:
+* moveToPos.action

 ## Steps to Build Demo

 First, create and build a catkin workspace if you do not have one already